-Parts which fall into the stud-mount classification are shown in Figure 8 through Figure 11.
+Parts which fall into the stud-mount classification are shown in Figure 6.
 Mounting errors with non-insulated stud-mounted parts are generally confined to application of excessive torque or tapping the stud into a threaded heatsink hole.
-Both of these practices may cause a warpage of the hex base which may crack the semiconductor die.
-The only recommended fastening method is to use a nut and washer.
-The details are shown in Figure 12.
+Both these practices may cause a warpage of the hex base which may crack the semiconductor die.
+The only recommended fastening method is to use a nut and washer; the details are shown in Figure 7.